19hours/sg-statutes/Acts/Land Transport Authority of Singapore Act.md

 ### Proceedings conducted by officers of Authority

-40\.—(1) Proceedings in respect of any offence under this Act or any written law specified in the Fifth Schedule or any subsidiary legislation made under this Act or any such written law, may be conducted by an officer of the Authority who is authorised to conduct such proceedings by the Authority with the consent of the Attorney-General.
+40\.—(1) Proceedings in respect of any offence under this Act or any written law specified in the Fifth Schedule or any subsidiary legislation made under this Act or any such written law, may, with the authorisation of the Public Prosecutor, be conducted by an officer of the Authority who is authorised to conduct such proceedings by the Authority.

 (2) The Minister may, by order published in theGazette, amend the Fifth Schedule.